Blockstream/satellite/README.md

 ## <a name="sdr"></a>  5.
 Software Defined Radio Interface

 There are many Software Defined Radio (SDR) interfaces in the market today.
-Blockstream Satellite is currently confirmed to work with the RTL-SDR model R820T2.
-The latter is the SDR that is supported by the receiver codebase.
+Blockstream Satellite is currently predominantly used with the RTL-SDR, model RTL2832U & R820T2, which is a low-cost SDR dongle.
+This is the SDR interface that is mostly supported and the one that we recommend.

+We recommend specifically an RTL-SDR dongle that features a temperature-controlled crystal oscillator (TCXO), since this type of oscillator promotes better frequency stability.
+There are a few models in the market featuring TCXO with frequency accuracy within 0.5 ppm to 1.0 ppm.

+**IMPORTANT:** For users within the coverage of satellite **Telstar 11N Europe**, we recommend purchasing an RTL-SDR with **extended tuning range**.
+The reason is that the satellite frequency in this area is such that, when using an LNB for Ku low band (with `9.75` GHz LO), the RTL-SDR needs to be configured with a frequency that is too close to the maximum supported frequency of the RTL-SDR model that is recommended for other regions (with the R820T2 tuner).
+The extended range RTL-SDR uses another tuner (the E4000), whose frequency range is more than sufficient to cover the frequency that is necessary for Telstar 11N Europe.

-SDRs other than the RTL-SDR may be used, but only if supported by [GNU Radio](https://www.gnuradio.org) and if able to receive frequencies from 950 MHz to 1450 MHz.
-Note, however, that in this case the Blockstream Satellite Receiver's source code must be modified to include the given SDR interface.
+In addition to the RTL-SDR, there is also support for USRP SDRs, which is a higher-cost SDR product family from Ettus Research.
+Besides, any other SDR platform supported by [GNU Radio](https://www.gnuradio.org) can be used, provided that it is able to receive frequencies within roughly the 1 GHz to 2 GHz range.
+Note, however, that in this case the Receiver's source code must be modified to include the given SDR interface.

 ## <a name="cable_conn"></a>  6.
 Cables, Connectors and Mounting Hardware.